dubaigit/aider_split_install/README.md

 3. **Use Aider Command**:
    - Execute the following command to apply fixes:
      ```bash
-     aider_split file1.py file2.py
+     aider_split --max-concurrent 1 file1.py file2.py  # Start with 1
      ```

 4. **Verify and Reiterate**:
    - Reread the file to confirm if all specified changes were correctly applied.
+   - If successful, gradually increase max-concurrent
-   - If any modifications are incomplete, add specific details about what remains to be addressed, update `fix_instructions.txt`, and rerun the command if needed.
+   - If any modifications are incomplete, adjust instructions and rerun
 ```

 > **Note**: